 3. Discard any unreduced vegetable or fruit pieces and pour the dye through a fine mesh sieve.
 This step creates a smooth dye by removing any small pieces of vegetables or fruit and any grainy pieces from the spices.

 4. Once the dyes are created you’re ready for your hard-boiled eggs.
 We found the eggs need to be soaked in natural dyes longer than artificial dyes to produce our desired color.
 Five minutes per egg is sufficient for most dyes except the ones made with paprika and cabbage which required soaking the egg for about an hour.

-A sign of a good natural dye is an opaque color that looks much darker in the bowl.
-For example, our dye made from blueberries looked almost black, but once the egg was dyed produced a vibrant purple.
+– A sign of a good natural dye is an opaque color that looks much darker in the bowl.
+For example, our dye made from blueberries looked almost black, but once on the egg produced a vibrant purple.
 You can also try mixing dyes to create new colors.
 To make green coloring, we combined equal parts of the blueberry and turmeric dyes.